pen-lang/pen/README.md

 ### [System injection](https://pen-lang.org/advanced-features/system-injection.html)

-- A mechanism to inject system functions explicitly into pure functions
+- A mechanism to inject system functions into pure functions
 - In other words, it's a dynamically typed effect system.
 - You can even define your own system APIs!